Now Reading:

-Local Women Leaders: The ‘Unsung heroes’ of COVID
+Local Women Leaders: The ‘Unsung Heroes’ of COVID

 The world’s largest gathering on women’s rights concluded last week, bringing together more than 10,000 leaders from national governments, global development agencies and funders, and women’s organizations for the 65th Commission on the Status of Women at the United Nations, held virtually.